Planning Consultancy:

 How Much Can You Rebuild?

-Class MB permits reasonable building operations to convert a barn into a house, but only within the envelope of the existing structure.
+Class Q permits reasonable building operations to convert a barn into a house, but only within the envelope of the existing structure.
 It permits partial demolition and rebuilding of the barn, but the extent of this allowance will probably be decided by case law.
 Most experts believe it unlikely that flimsy Dutch barns or glasshouses could be simply knocked down and replaced with a new house (even if it were to mimic the appearance of the existing) although this is something that will be established as homeowners and local authorities dispute the detail.
-However, significant improvement to the existing fabric, including new windows, even new walls as required, will be permitted under MB.
+However, significant improvement to the existing fabric, including new windows, even new walls as required, will be permitted under Q.

 Are There any Exclusions?